Awilum/dev/project/entries/glowyphp/arrays/getting-started/entry.md

 title: Getting Started
 template: glowyphp/component
 seo:
-  title: Getting Started with Arrays Component for Advanced Arrays Manipulations
+  title: Getting Started with Arrays Package for Advanced Arrays Manipulations
-  description: Getting Started with Enterprise-ready Arrays Component for working with arrays, allowing you to chain multiple arrays operations together using a more readable syntax compared to traditional PHP arrays functions
+  description: Getting Started with Enterprise-ready Arrays Package for working with arrays, allowing you to chain multiple arrays operations together using a more readable syntax compared to traditional PHP arrays functions
 ---

 ### Installation